sandeep-s-s/Nasa-Telegram-Bot/README.md

 ### Installation

 * This app requires [python](https://www.python.org/) v3+ to run.
-* For running this  applicaton on localhost , we need a ngrok server assistance which make your localhost available online
+* For running applicaton on localhost , it need a ngrok server assistance which make your localhost available online
-* we can set webhook using link https://api.telegram.org/botYour_Api_Key/setWebhook?url=https://your-url.com/
+* Set webhook using link https://api.telegram.org/botYour_Api_Key/setWebhook?url=https://your-url.com/

 Install the dependencies and devDependencies and start the server.